 B. The DRPC shall, with respect to evaluating that there is in place an effective system of controls reasonably designed to evaluate and control risk throughout the Firm:

-- Review firmwide value-at-risk and market stress tolerances, as well as any other parameter tolerances established by management in accordance with the Firm’s Risk Appetite Policy.
+- Review firmwide value-at-risk and market stress limits, as well as any other parameter, limit and/or threshold established by management.
 The DRPC Chair shall be notified promptly of firmwide breaches.

 - Review such other key metrics agreed to with management and performance against such metrics.